Amateur Karting League of Serbia 2026. - Season Regulations

 Article 11 - Dates and Times.

-Dates and planned race days for 2025. will be announced soon on the websitehttps://kartingliga.rs/ and on Instagram (https://instagram.com/kartingliga/) of the league.
+Dates and planned race days for 2026 will be announced soon on the website https://kartingliga.rs/ and on Instagram (https://instagram.com/kartingliga/) of the league.

 The Karting Liga reserves the right to change dates or sessions.
 If, for any reason, the date had to be changed, for example, due to weather reasons, the inability of the karting center to provide the necessary attention, or any event that prevents the planned development of activities, the organizer will be responsible for determining a new date.
 A driver who cannot attend the new racing day and has paid the participation fee may receive a refund.